aslak01/espresso/readme.md

-ser etter kaffemaskin

-can be ran by github CI with env params or in a single run with cli flags

-api:
+## espresso bot

+looks for things and save them to csv, and optionally posts them to a webhook

-### to define config with `pkl`:
+### define config with `pkl`:

+you can define the things the bot looks up with pkl & parse it to json:

 `pkl eval -f json config.pkl > config.json`

+if you don't want to use `pkl` then just use `config.json`